Kim0871/Kim0871/README.md

 ## Hi, welcome on my profile ! 👋

+🔎 Searching for 5-month Internship in Data (November 2026 - March 2027)
 🎓 Computer Science student specializing in Data Engineering
 🚀 Currently working on my portfolio website, a hub for my personal interests